ronsela209/odin-recipes/README.md

-I'm going to develop a website that containes a couple of recipes
+I'm going to develop a website that containes a couple of recipesgi